 Jennifer Goldman, M.D., M.S.

 Dr. Jennifer Goldman is an Associate Professor in the Department of Neurological Sciences at Rush University, a Center of Excellence.

 Dr. Goldman's clinical and research work focuses on understanding and improving treatments for cognitive and behavioral features of Parkinson's, parkinsonian disorders, dementia with Lewy bodies, and other movement disorders using advanced neuroimaging, genetics and other biomarkers.
 She is board certified by the American Board of Neurology and Psychiatry.
-As a movement disorder specialist, Goldman treats patients with PD, atypical parkinsonian disorders, dementia with Lewy bodies, dystonia, and other movement-related conditions in the clinic.
+As a movement disorder specialist, Goldman treats patients with PD, A group of brain disorders that initially look like Parkinson's disease, but differ in the course of the disease and response to antiparkinson medications.
+The term is used interchangeably with Parkinson-plus syndromes. disorders, dementia with Lewy bodies, dystonia, and other movement-related conditions in the clinic.
 She directs the cognitive-behavioral program within the Section of Movement Disorders.
 She was the 2013 recipient of the Rush University Faculty Award for Excellence in Education and has lectured nationally and internationally.
 She serves on the AAN Education Committee, MDS Leadership Task Force and as chair of the MDS Pan-American Section Education Committee.

 Dr. Goldman graduated from Princeton University and received her M.D. from Northwestern University Medical School.
 She completed her neurology residency training at Washington University in St. Louis, followed by a movement disorder fellowship and a Master of Science degree in clinical research at Rush University in Chicago.